-Kedarnath Yatra 2020 is done to visit Kedarnath temple which is one of the 12 Jyotirlingas located in the Rudraprayag district of Uttarakhand.
+Kedarnath Yatra 2021 is very popular among Hindu pilgrimage.
+Kedarnath temple is one of the 12 Jyotirlingas located in the Rudraprayag district of Uttarakhand.
 It is also the most renowned temple among the Panch Kedar.
-Panch Kedar is a group of 5 Shiva temples in Garhwal Himalayas.
+Panch Kedar is a group of 5 Shiva temples in the Garhwal Himalayas.
 These temples’ names are Kedarnath, Tungnath, Madhyamaheswar, Rudranath, and Kalpeswar.
-The Kedarnath Dham is also part of the Char Dham Yatra 2020.
+The Kedarnath Dham is also part of the Char Dham Yatra 2021.

 Kedarnath shrine is situated in a breathtaking location near the milky white Mandakini River.
 At the astonishing height of 3,583 meters.

 In this article, we have compiled all the important information about Kedarnath Yatra 2021.
 And we can say that this is your Online Travel Guide for your Kedarnath Trip.

 Elevation / Height: 3,583m (11,755 ft)

 Visitors / Year: 10 Lakh visitors in 2019

 More than 7 Lakh people visited Kedarnath in just the first 45 days of Char Dham Yatra in 2019.

 Kedarnath is one of the significant temples of the sacred Chota Char Dham Yatra.
 This Yatra Consist of four temples of Uttarakhand.
 These are Kedarnath, Badrinath, Gangotri, and Yamunotri.